 St Barts is truly one of my all-time favourite islands in the Caribbean and in fact, I can honestly say it is one of my personal favourite destinations in the world.
 The island is home to some of the best villas in the world, and each year St Barts Villas get bigger and better and more beautiful.

 The official name of the island is Saint-Barthélemy, but it is often called St Barths, and in the United States it is more often referred to as St Barts.
 The locals all call it St Barth!

 St Barts is without a doubt the chicest of all the Caribbean islands.
 The island is full of French “Je ne sais quoi”.
 There are stylish and beautiful people everywhere.
-St Barts has more celebrities visiting per square mile then in any other place in the world.
-There are many famous people who own luxury villas in St Barts including the billionaire investor Roman Abramovich.
+St Barts has more celebrities visiting per square mile than in any other place in the world.
+There are many famous people who own one of the luxury St Barts villas including the billionaire investor Roman Abramovich.

 The legendary ballet dancer Rudolph Nureyev was one of the first people to own a St Barts villa.
-Pippa Middleton’s in-laws own the famous Eden Rock Hotel where two of the island’s best villas are located; Villa Nina and Villa Rockstar.
+Pippa Middleton’s in-laws own the famous Eden Rock Hotel where two of the island’s best villas are located; Villa Nina and Villa Rockstar, shown above at night.
 Johnny Hallyday owned one of my personal favourites St Barts Villas called Villa Jade.